IanTeda/ianteda.github.io/src/_drafts/2015-01-15-gulp-for-jekyll.md

 ### Development

 * Images
-  - Copy: Copy images from source to temporary folder for serve
+  - Copy images from source to temporary folder for serve, but only those changed or new
-  - Watch: Watch image folder for changes and copy changed images to temporary folder
-  - Optimise: Optimise images in temporary folder

 * Scripts
+  - Concatinate
+  - Sourcemaps
+* Styles
   - Concatinate
   - Sourcemaps

 ### Production